Maaack/Godot-Game-Template/addons/maaacks_music_controller/README.md

 Setup blending between audio stream players in your scenes within 5 minutes.

-[Maaack's Game Template](https://github.com/Maaack/Godot-Game-Template) is recommended for first time users.

 ### Extras or Components

-Users that want additional features can try [Maaack's Game Template](https://github.com/Maaack/Godot-Game-Template) or other options from the [plugin suite](/addons/maaacks_music_controller/docs/PluginSuite.md).
+Users that want additional features can try *[Maaack's Game Template](https://github.com/Maaack/Godot-Game-Template)* or other options from the [plugin suite](/addons/maaacks_music_controller/docs/PluginSuite.md).

 ## Installation